laftho/SEBench/README.md

 # SEBench
 Space Engineers coding workbench.
 Tool design to make SE programming easier.

 This tool makes it easier to write SE ingame scripts in Visual Studio and manage your ingame script libraries.
-Set it up as a post build event on your ingame script assembly project and the tool will compile/format the script and present it in a window to easily copy & paste directly into a Programmable Block.
+Set it up as a post build event on your ingame script Class Library project and the tool will compile/format the script and present it in a window to easily copy & paste directly into a Programmable Block.

 This tool uses ILSpy to decompile attributed classes marked for ingame scripts (SEIGScript attribute).